Johnny Mnemonic: Plot summary

 Johnny decides that the only way to save himself from the same fate as Ralfi is to get the data out of his head, which can be done only by using a SQUID to retrieve the password.
 Molly takes him to an amusement park to meet Jones, a cybernetically enhanced dolphin retired from Navy service.
 Jones' previous assignment was to locate and hack into enemy mines using the SQUID and other sensors implanted in his skull.

-Since he is now addicted to heroin, the result of the Navy's efforts to keep its dolphins loyal, Molly trades him a batch in exchange for finding the password.
+Since Jones is now addicted to heroin, the result of the Navy's efforts to keep its dolphins loyal, Molly trades him a batch in exchange for finding the password.
 Johnny then has Molly read it out so he can enter his retrieval trance, with recorders capturing all the data.
-They upload a snippet to a Yakuza communications satellite and threaten to release the rest unless Johnny is left alone.
+They upload a snippet to a yakuza communications satellite and threaten to release the rest unless Johnny is left alone.

-To deal with the Yakuza assassin, who is still following them, Molly leads Johnny to the Lo Teks, a group of anti-technology outcasts who live in a suspended hideout near the top of the geodesic domes covering the Sprawl.
+To deal with the yakuza assassin who is still following them, Molly leads Johnny to the Lo Teks, a group of anti-technology outcasts who live in a suspended hideout near the top of the geodesic domes covering the Sprawl.
 At Molly's request, the Lo Teks allow the assassin to climb up so she can face him on the "Killing Floor," a sprung-floor arena wired to synthesizers and amplifiers.
 Molly dances around the assassin, causing discordant noise to blare from the sound system, and tricks him into slicing off his own hand with his thumb wire.
 Overwhelmed by the noise and the strange environment, he jumps through a hole in the floor and falls to his death.

 The story closes nearly a year later, with Johnny now living among the Lo Teks.
 He and Molly have gone into business for themselves, using Jones' SQUID to retrieve traces of all the data he has ever carried and blackmailing former clients with it.

 Later mention

 In Gibson's 1984 novel Neuromancer, the first of the Sprawl trilogy, Molly relates the rest of Johnny's story to the protagonist, Case.
-Molly claims that after achieving success, Johnny was murdered by a vat-grown Yakuza ninja.
+Molly claims that after achieving success, Johnny was murdered by a vat-grown yakuza ninja.